merative/spm-middleware/roles/ihs/README.md

 ## Requirements

-IBM Installation Manager (1.9.x) must already be installed in the target environment.
+IBM Installation Manager (1.9.x) or higher must already be installed in the target environment.

 ## Role Variables
 NOTE: ihs_admin_pass should be changed after first installation.